-Rubin Observatory System Data Operations Performance Production Technical ICDs/IDDs Validation of Science Platform Design Requirements Science Platform Design and Operations Procedures Day/Night Shift Turn-over, Energy Isolation Protocols, Calibration Procedures Predictive Analysis, Hazard Validation Data Release and Prompt Alerts Processing Evaluation Verification Test Plans, Failure Effects, Test Reports Failure Mode and Effect Analysis Assertion Testing tent manner for users, developers and management.
+Rubin Observatory System Data Operations Performance Production Technical ICDs/IDDs Validation of Science Platform Design Requirements Science Platform Design and Operations Day/Night Shift Turn-over, Predictive Analysis, Data Release and Procedures Energy Isolation Protocols, Hazard Validation Prompt Alerts Calibration Procedures Processing Verification Test Plans, Failure Mode and Effect Analysis Assertion Evaluation Failure Effects, Testing Test Reports LITELL ANALYSIS resuing tent manner for users, developers and management.
 As a fundamental corollary, the Storage View provides a method for departments and technical groups to define the normative source for information, i.e., a single, definitive source of truth.
 With canonical information storage, others can develop associations, links and references to impart information to interdepartmental or external documents or groups, allowing a reduction in replication, reliable information flow, and preservation of informational dependencies.
-Unless mandated by the project, the department or responsible group can choose the manner and method of storing
+Unless mandated by the project, the department or responsible group can choose the manner and method of storing information and transposing information to other locations, in conjunction with the stakeholder(s).
+The primary users are managers, engineers, specialists, technicians, web development staff, system administrators, and documentation specialist.